 - a.
 Applications for new multi-residential developments that propose no on-site parking, or significant reductions in on-site parking, may be considered by Administration when the criteria from the Calgary Parking Policies are met. - b.
 Parking requirements should be reduced or relaxed where development is located within one or more of the following: - i.
 Activity Centres, Main Streets or other areas of higher activity; - ii. transit-oriented development areas and transit station areas; or, - iii. shared mobility operating areas. - c.
-Parking requirements should be reduced or relaxed for the following types of development: - i. development that retains historic buildings on the Inventory of Evaluated Historic Resources; - ii. development of affordable housing as defined and accepted by The City; - iii. development of care facilities; - iv. development that incorporates significant sustainable building measures; and - v. development on parcels that are constrained in such a way as to make underground parking unfeasible or inefficient. - d.
+Parking requirements should be reduced or relaxed for the following types of development: - i. development that retains historic buildings on the Inventory of Evaluated Historic Resources; - ii. development of affordable housing as defined and accepted by The City; - iii. development of care facilities; and, - iv. development that incorporates significant sustainable building measures. - d.
 Parking requirements may be reduced or relaxed where development uses one or both of the following: - i. integrates transportation demand management measures; or, - ii. aligns with the principles and goals of this Plan. - e.
 Parking regulations and user pricing should be used by Administration to support active modes of transportation and transit as viable and attractive mobility options. - f.
 Provision of vehicle parking infrastructure should not inhibit desired built form outcomes or the principles and goals of this Plan. - g.
 Development should provide transportation demand management measures to support the achievement of a desired built form outcome, including, but not limited to: - i. bicycle parking stalls beyond required minimums; - ii. bicycle lockers or higher quality designed bicycle storage facilities; - iii. bicycle repair facilities; - iv. dedicated vehicle parking stalls for car-sharing services; and, - v. active transportation supportive amenities, such as showers and change facilities. - h.
 Surface parking should be discouraged.
-Where surface parking is provided, it should: - i. be located behind or at the side of a building; - ii. include pedestrian routes and landscaped areas to minimize visual and environmental impacts; and, - iii. support adaptive reuse or temporary use of space, such as parking for food trucks. - i.
-Above-grade parking structures should: - i. be integrated into developments to minimize their visual impacts on the street;
+Where surface parking is provided, it should: - i. be located behind or at the side of a building;

-- ii. identify opportunities to incorporate commercial, residential and office uses on the ground floor; and, - iii. consider designs that support future adaptive reuse through strategies such as flat decks and floor-to-ceiling heights that allow for a range of uses. - j.
-Shared use of parking facilities between developments should be encouraged to maximize the use of existing parking facilities.
+- ii. include pedestrian routes and landscaped areas to minimize visual and environmental impacts; and, - iii. support adaptive reuse or temporary use of space, such as parking for food trucks. - i.
+Above-grade parking structures should: - i. be integrated into developments to minimize their visual impacts on the street; - ii. identify opportunities to incorporate commercial, residential and office uses on the ground floor; and, - iii. consider designs that support future adaptive reuse through strategies such as flat decks and floor-to-ceiling heights that allow for a range of uses. - j.
+Shared use of parking facilities between developments should be encouraged to maximize the use of existing parking facilities. - k.
+Solar collector canopies should be included for new and existing at-grade parking areas.

-2.7.5 Street Network
+2.9.5.
+Street Network